Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences: The examples of graphs of size with no stable matching

 Each of 9 vertices of these subgraphs in the graph~$G$ can have outgoing edges that lead to two remaining vertices of the corresponding gender (here we understand remaining vertices as those that differ from the vertex, to which the edge of the basic graph~$G''$ is already directed).
 Generally speaking, the total number of possible cases is 5, namely, \\ 1) the considered vertex has no more outgoing edges;\\ 2)-3) the considered vertex has one more outgoing edge that leads to some vertex among two ones;\\ 4)-5) the considered vertex has two edges, their ranks are equal to~2 and~3, we can associate ranks with these edges in two ways. \\ Therefore, it suffices to consider $6\times 5^9$ problems 3DSMI.

 Evidently, for each of these problems there exist at most 27 families (27 blocking triples).
 The number of possible three-sided matching, as one can easily calculate, also is not so large.
-Namely, there exist, evidently, at most 27 matchings consisting of one family.
-In addition, there exist at most 108 matchings consisting of two families, namely, there are 27 ways to form a triple consisting of representatives of genders that enter in no matching, and 4 ways to choose partners among two women and two dogs entering the matching for a fixed man that also enters this matching.
-Finally, there is at least 36=108/3 three-sided matchings of 3 triples, in the previous enumeration each of them can be taken into account three times because each of 3 considered triples does not necessarily enters in the matching.
+Namely, there exist at most 27 matchings consisting of one family.
+In addition, there exist at most 108 matchings consisting of two families, namely, there are 27 ways to form a triple consisting of repre\-sen\-ta\-tives of genders that enter in no matching, and 4 ways to choose partners among two women and two dogs entering the matching for a fixed man that also enters this matching.
+Finally, there is at least 36 three-sided matchings of 3 triples, as there are $3! \times 3!$ ways to distribute women and dogs among three man-indexed triplets.
 Therefore, the total amount of three-sided matchings does not exceed 36+108+27=171.
 For each of them we need to find the first triple among 27 potential blocking ones that really is blocking.

 Therefore, the total amount of considered cases does not exceed $6\times5^9\times 171\times 27\approx 54\times 10^9$.
 For generating these cases, we have written a program in Python.
 See the version of this program that calculates the number of counterexamples for each of basic graphs shown in Fig.~\ref{G''} at \url{https://github.com/reginalerner/3dsm/}.